-We account for and report income taxes in accordance with the asset and liability method.
-Under this method, deferred tax assets and liabilities are determined based on the difference between the financial statement and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to affect taxable income.
-Valuation allowances are established when necessary to reduce deferred tax assets to the amounts expected to be realized.
-We did not record an income tax provision in the three and nine month periods ended September 30, 2009 and September 30, 2008 because we expected a net taxable loss for the full year in each of those periods.
-Given that we have a history of recurring losses, we have recorded a full valuation allowance against our net deferred tax assets.
+We account for income taxes under the liability method.
+Under this method, deferred tax assets and liabilities are determined based on the difference between the financial statement and tax bases of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to affect taxable income.
+Valuation allowances are established when necessary to reduce the deferred tax assets to the amounts expected to be realized.
+We did not record an income tax provision in the quarters ended March 31, 2010 and 2009 because we had a net taxable loss in both of those periods.